CaptainNapkins/personal-site/_posts/SpaceHeroes CTF 2023 - Engine Failure/2023-06-23-SpaceHeroesCTF2023.md

 usemathjax: false
 ---

-The write-ups for these couple challenges are quite late (this CTF happened from April 21 to April 23 2023), however, I have decided it is time to start a blog documenting my CTF write-ups.
+The write-ups for these couple challenges are quite late (this CTF happened from April 21 to April 23 2023), however, I wanted to start a blog documenting my CTF write-ups.

 The SpaceHeroes CTF put on by FITSEC over at Florida Tech was a really fun CTF and I am happy that I contributed the solve to `Engine Failure`. `Cardassian Targeting System II` was originally solved by another member of my team and I decided to revisit it and solve it myself **a few weeks after the competition ended.**